hetr7999/react-tables/README.md

 # react-tables

 Goal: Implement conditional formatting on atleast one column of a react-table based on your understanding of the react-table component library.
-Use any data to fill in the table and implement appropriate logic.

 Learning outcomes:
 --> Data Source :- GRE Test Scores.